 My hen has stopped laying what do I do?

-A hen can stop laying for a variety of reasons, including age, stress, illness, poor nutrition, moulting and time of year.
-It is first important to establish the reason why your hen has stopped laying in order to be able to rectify the problem.
+A hen can stop laying for a variety of reasons, including age, stress, illness, poor nutrition, a change in diet, moulting and time of year.
+It is first important to establish the reason why your hen has stopped laying in order to be able to rectify the problem

 Age – A hen hatches with the number of eggs she will produce in her lifetime already determined by the number of ova she has in her ovary.
 Once these eggs have been laid she simply cannot produce any more, so many older hens reach the end of their natural laying life but still remain healthy and active for years to come.